Skip to main content

 When a typical Victorian terraced house is sympathetically refurbished and retrofitted it will emit less carbon by 2050 than a new building built to current standards, if you take into consideration not just the energy used in the building but also the carbon ‘locked up’ in the home’s materials; construction of a new home of the same size produces up to 13 times more carbon than refurbishment.

-The UK has committed to reaching ‘net zero carbon’, where we do not create more carbon emissions than we absorb, by 2050.
-National and local government have brought in high energy efficiency standards for new homes, but we cannot meet our climate targets without reducing emissions and energy usage in all our homes.
-Improving energy efficiency is not only good for the climate, but it will also reduce your running costs, and increase the lifespan of your building.
+The UK has committed to reaching ‘net zero carbon’, which means we do not create more carbon emissions than we absorb, by 2050.
+Despite high energy efficiency standards for new homes, we cannot meet our climate targets without reducing emissions and energy usage in existing homes.
+Improving energy efficiency is good for the climate, will also reduce bills and increase the lifespan of the building.

 What else are the councils doing?